marszalekm/aa-quiz_Tkinter/README.md

+# aminoacids_quiz_Tkinter

-Simple script, which is sort of a quiz with GUI based on Tkinter module in Python, that lets you check your knowledge of aminoacids naming, i.e. one letter and three letters names.
+Script, which is sort of a quiz with GUI based on Tkinter module in Python, that lets you check your knowledge of aminoacids naming, i.e. one letter and three letters names.
 Essential information about aminoacids names are stored in seperate txt file.